AbundantCommunities/CommonGood/README.md

 # CommonGood
-A webapp for managing 'conversation' information.
+A webapp that records and manages information from Abundant Communities Initiative (ACI) interviews.
 Multiple neighbourhoods' data kept separate.

-Sorry, Tim.
-I deleted your github test
-:)
---mg